rsampath19/NWM_TEST/README.md

 # NWM_TEST
-Webdriver with Cucumber Test Framework;
+Webdriverio with Cucumber Test Framework;

 This test framework has been created for NWM code challenge.
 Clone this project from Git.
 Run 'npm install' in root folder.